-The 2021 Municipal Election in Alberta takes place on October 18, 2021 from 10am – 8pm at the Daysland Public Library.
+The 2021 Municipal Election in Alberta took place on October 18, 2021 from 10am – 8pm at the Daysland Town Office.

 Municipal elections in Alberta occur every four years on the third Monday in October.
 The Town of Daysland elects 1 Mayor (Chief Elected Official) and 4 Councillors.